Colloquy Downeast Blue Hill Maine

 Date & Time Mondays Jan.
 5, 12, 19, 26

 Location Howard Room, Blue Hill Public Library.
-Available in person.
+In person only.

 During this four-session colloquy, we will be exploring poetry written about works of art (ekphrastic poetry, from the Greek for interpretation).